FAQs – Camp Experience

 Do you have a special program for teens?

-The Leader-in-Training (LIT) program for rising 9th and 10th graders features leadership training, activity programming experience, and team-building exercises designed to empower teens to effectively lead on youth group boards, in classrooms at religious schools, at Camp Shelanu, and in other roles around the Jewish and non-Jewish communities.
+The Leaders in Training (LIT) program for rising 9th and 10th graders features leadership training, activity programming experience, and team-building exercises designed to empower teens to effectively lead on youth group boards, in classrooms at religious schools, at Camp Shelanu, and in other roles around the Jewish and non-Jewish communities.
 Our Counselor-in-Training (CIT) program is reserved for LIT program graduates.
 For more information and to apply, click here.

 Can I work at Camp Shelanu?